Situated on a 52 acre campus (20.4 hectares), Toowoomba Grammar School is widely regarded as one of the most picturesque schools in Australia.

 The combined Boyce and Taylor Boarding House was opened in January 2016.
 The building can accommodate 130 boys and also includes four three-bedroom two-bathroom units for Housemasters and Assistant Housemasters.

-Built in 1959 and currently under conversion into classrooms, Industrial Design & Technology, Engineering and Robotics will be taught there.
+Built in 1959 and renovated in 2016 to cater for our Industrial Design & Technology, Engineering and Robotics classes.

 10. MACKINTOSH BOARDING HOUSE